 1 Malibu Blvd, Penrose, CO 81240 | 719-372-9250

-At $5 a person, Juniper’s rates are a steal, and camping is offered on site for $10 a night.
+At cheap day-visit prices per person, Juniper’s rates are a steal, and camping is offered on-site for also very reasonable nightly rates.
 Only day soaking is permitted, so if you’re looking to get your night soak on, you’ll need to do it elsewhere.
-Because of its seclusion this makes a good escape to those exploring Northwest Colorado or heading out to Dinosaur National Monument.
+Because of its seclusion, this makes a good escape for those exploring Northwest Colorado or heading out to Dinosaur National Monument.

 8090 Moffat County Road 53, Lay, CO 81625 | 970-326-6608

-The Joyful Journey Resort is located right off of the Highway 285 and CO Rd 17 junction.
-The springs offer incredible views of the Sangre De Cristo mountain range, uninhibited relaxation, and a northern gateway to Colorado’s stunning San Luis Valley.
+The Joyful Journey Resort is located right off of Highway 285 and CO Rd 17 junction.
+The springs offer incredible views of the Sangre De Cristo Mountain Range, uninhibited relaxation, and a northern gateway to Colorado’s stunning San Luis Valley.
 You can crash in one of the resort’s yurts or authentic tipis, or in a makeshift dwelling of your own by camping right on the premises.

 28640 County Rd 58EE, Moffat, CO 81143 | 719-256-4328